-Located on one of northern England’s most popular tourist destinations, this is one of the most magnificent cathedrals that you will ever come across in your lifetime.
-You will notice the stunning medieval stained glass famously known amongst the tourists for its “vision of heaven on earth” and they have been crafted in stained glass and stone.
-York city is also one of the best cities to add to your UK itinerary if you are craving for an old-town English experience.
-Some other tourist destinations in the city of York are the majestic City Walls that run along the length of the city for 5 kilometres, the Shambles roadway that is famous for its fine old timber-framed buildings and the National Railway Museum which holds the largest and the oldest collection of steam engines and royal trains.
+Other tourist attractions in the city of York include the City Walls that run along the length of the city for 5 kilometres, the Shambles roadway – famous for its fine old timber-framed buildings and the National Railway Museum – which holds the largest and oldest collection of steam engines and royal trains.

 St Micheal’s Mount

 This is another spectacular location that promises stunning sceneries.
 St. Micheal’s Mount is commonly known amongst tourists as a laid-back, striking rocky island that features a small village along with a medieval church & castle.

 Located in Cornwall, this is a 6-hour drive away from London and gives you the perfect opportunity to plan a road trip in the UK.
 This island has its own operating civil parish and links to the town by a man-made causeway of granite setts.